 Repeating imitations of environmental sounds over generations of unique speakers was sufficient to create more wordlike forms even without any instruction to do so.
 We defined wordlike-ness in terms of acoustic stability and orthographic agreement.
 With additional repetitions, the acoustic forms of the imitations became more similar to one another, indicating they became easier to repeat with high fidelity.
 The possibility that this similarity was due to uniform degradation across all transmission chains was ruled out by algorithmic analyses of acoustic similarity within and between chains demonstrating that acoustic similarity increased within chains but not between them.
 Additionally, later generation imitations were transcribed more consistently into English orthography, further supporting our hypothesis that repeating imitations makes them more word-like.

-The results of Experiment 1 demonstrate the ease with which iterated imitation gives rise to unique word forms.
+The results of Experiment 1 demonstrate the ease with which iterated imitation gives rise to new word forms.
 However, the results do not address how these emergent words relate to the original sounds that were being imitated.
 As the imitations became more word-like, were they stabilizing on arbitrary acoustic and orthographic forms, or did they maintain some resemblance to the environmental sounds that motivated them?
 The purpose of Experiment 2 was to assess the extent to which repeated imitations and their transcriptions maintained a resemblance to the original set of seed sounds.

 Experiment 2: Resemblance of imitations to original seed sounds

 To assess the resemblance of repeated imitations to the original seed sounds, we measured the ability of participants naïve to the design of the experiment to match imitations and their transcriptions back to their original sound source relative to other seed sounds from either the same category or from different categories (Fig. 4).
-We used match accuracies to answer two questions concerning the effect of iterated imitation on resemblance to the original seed sounds.
+We used the match accuracies to answer two questions concerning the effect of iterated imitation on resemblance to the original seed sounds.
 First, we asked whether and for how many generations the imitations and their transcriptions could be matched back to the original sounds.
 Second, we asked whether repeated imitation resulted in a uniform degradation of the signal in each imitation, or if repeated imitation resulted in some kinds of information degrading more rapidly than others.
-Specifically, we tested the hypothesis that if imitations were becoming more word-like, then they should also be interpreted more categorically, and thus we predicted that the imitations might lose individuating information that identifies the specific source of an imitation more rapidly than category information that identifies the general category of environmental sound being imitated.
+Specifically, we tested the hypothesis that if imitations were becoming more word-like, then they should also be interpreted more categorically, and thus we expected the imitations to lose individuating information that identifies the specific source of an imitation more rapidly than category information that identifies the general category of environmental sound being imitated.

 Figure 4 Three types of matching questions used to assess the resemblance between the imitation (and transcriptions of imitations) and the original seed sounds.
 For each question, participants listened an imitation (dashed circles) or read a transcription of one, and had to guess which of 4 sound choices (solid circles) they thought the person was trying to indicate.
 True seed questions contained the specific sound that generated the imitation as one of the choices (the correct response).
 The remaining sound choices were sampled from different categories.
 Category match questions replaced the original seed sound with another sound from the same category.
 Specific match questions pitted the actual seed against the other seeds within the same category.